 You might have noticed I only count 1 AC for 4 wis.
 That's because fighting naked is for idiots.
 Always wear armor.
 You want that AC.
 Get a set of barding

-(animal-shaped armor, you have all the armor options humans do) to put on when you're wild-shaped.
+(animal-shaped armor, you have all the armor options humans do, but you pay extra) to put on when you're wild-shaped.
 Wild shape out of combat and have your party members equip it on you.

 So, a Shifter's stat array: